beangusu/Bingcentia/Configurations.md

 ## Ultrawide
 If you have an Ultrawide monitor, I've included a fix for Dialogue Interface Reshaped.
 Under the MO2 separator labeled `Possible Ultrawide Fixes` is the mod you can enable to get it working.

-There may be steps you can take such as reinstalling _Dear Diary_, but these are **unsupported** because I can't help you get it working or test problems with it because I don't have Ultrawide.
+There may be steps you can take such as reinstalling `Dear Diary`, but these are **unsupported** because I can't help you get it working or test problems with it because I don't have Ultrawide.
 You can always refer to other Wabbajack READMEs or type use the search bar in discord to look for other people's experiences.

-***
+## Copy and Paste in Console
+By default, this mod is set to be Ctrl + Left Shift.

+If you want to change this to how you like it:
+1. Double-click the mod name in MO2 → navigate to the INI tab → change the paste key code using this document https://www.creationkit.com/index.php?title=Input_Script
+2. Press save in the top left corner to apply your changes
+3. Close out of the window, and you're done

 ## ENB
 This list comes shipped with Pi-CHO Koanan's Edition ENB with very minor tweaks to the LUT.
-If you no likey, you could pick from the ENBs I placed in the ` Bingcentia\ENBs` folder or use one from the Nexus :)
+If you no likey, you could pick from the ENBs I placed in the ` Bingcentia\ENBs` folder or use ones from the Nexus :)

-***
 ## Customizing Controls

 The vast majority of these options are configured in the `Controls` portion of Skyrim's pause menu.
 Please take note that your "Sneak" key is **NO LONGER SNEAK**, it is **DODGE** instead.
 If you wish to change your sneak key, first configure your **DODGE** key (which is labeled as **SNEAK** in the `Controls` menu, remember).
 Then open the MCM and choose `The Ultimate Dodge Mod`.
 There is an entry there for `Sneak Key`, click it and choose what you'd like.